 Mr. Roberto Rodrigues is an Agricultural Engineer graduated from the Luiz de Queiroz School of Agriculture - ESALQ-USP in 1965.
 He is Doctor Honoris Causa from Universidade Estadual Paulista Júlio de Mesquita Filho - UNESP, obtaining this title in 1998.
 He was a member of the Board of Directors of Minerva SA and professor at UNESP from 1967 to 2012 and has been a member of the Advisory Board of the Organization of Cooperatives of the State of São Paulo - OCESP since 1990 (non-profit association that is the institutional body of the cooperative system of Sao Paulo).
-He was also President of the Organization of Brazilian Cooperatives between 1985 and 1991, of the Brazilian Rural Society between 1994 and 1996, of the Brazilian Agribusiness Association between 1999 and 2002, of the International Cooperative Alliance between 1997 and 2001.
+He was also President of the Organization of Brazilian Cooperatives between 1995 and 1991, of the Brazilian Rural Society between 1994 and 1996, of the Brazilian Agribusiness Association between 1999 and 2002, of the International Cooperative Alliance between 1997 and 2001.
 In addition, he was Minister of Agriculture of Brazil from 2003 to 2006 and President of the Agribusiness Council of the Federation of Industries of the State of São Paulo - COSAG FIESP, a position he held between 2006 and 2012.
 He is currently an advisor to COSAG FIESP.
-Finally, he works since 2006 as Coordinators of the Agribusiness Center of the School of Economics of São Paulo at Fundação Getúlio Vargas - FGV.
-In addition to the management positions mentioned above, Mr. Roberto Rodrigues is a managing partner of Agroerg Investimentos e Serviços Ltda.
-In addition to being a director of the Company's Quality and Sustainability Committee.
-Mr. Roberto Rodrigues has not suffered, in the last five years, any (i) criminal conviction, (ii) in a CVM administrative proceeding or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing an activity professional or commercial.
+Finally, he works since 2006 as Coordinator of the Agribusiness Center of the School of Economics of São Paulo at Fundação Getúlio Vargas - FGV.
+In addition to the management positions mentioned above, Mr. Roberto Rodrigues has not suffered, in the last five years, any (i) criminal conviction, (ii) in a CVM administrative proceeding or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing an activity professional or commercial.

-Marcelo F. Bacci - 165.903.168-05
+Marcelo F. Bacci - 165,903,168-05

-Mr. Marcelo F. Bacci holds a degree in Public Administration from Fundação Getúlio Vargas - FGV, as well as an MBA in Finance and Capital Markets from IBMEC - Brazilian Institute of Capital Markets and the title of "Master" in Business Administration through the Stanford Graduate School of Business, also holding certificates focused on the effectiveness of the Boards of Directors and Public and Global Management by institutions such as Harvard Business of School and Stanford GSB.
-Mr. Marcelo F. Bacci was elected one of the most admired CFOs in Brazil by Análise Editorial Magazine in the years 2017, 2018 and 2019 and was the winner of the IBEF 2018 Equilibrius Award (CFO of the year).
-He held several positions at UNIBANCO - União de Bancos Brasileiros, starting his career as a Trainee in 1991, later he held the positions of Associate - Corporate Finance (1991-1993), International Capital Market Manager (1994-197) and International Treasury Manager (1998).
+Mr. Marcelo F. Bacci holds a degree in Public Administration from Fundação Getúlio Vargas - FGV, as well as an MBA in Finance and Capital Markets from IBMEC - Brazilian Institute of Capital Markets and the title of "Master" in Business Administration through the Stanford Graduate School of Business, also holding certificates focused on the effectiveness of the Boards of Directors and Public and Global Management by institutions such as Harvard Business of School and Stanford GSB .
+Mr. Marcelo F. Bacci was elected one of the most admired CFOs in Brazil by Análise Editorial Magazine in the years 2017, 2018 and 2019 and was the winner of the IBEF 2018 Equilibrists Award (CFO of the year).
+He held several positions at UNIBANCO - União de Bancos Brasileiros, starting his career as a Trainee in 1991, later he held the positions of Associate - Corporate Finance (1991-1993), International Capital Market Manager (1994-1997) and International Treasury Manager (1998).
 As a result, he worked at several companies, acting as Summer Associate - Financial Institutions Group at Lehman Brothers, INC.; Financial Manager (2000-2001), Director of Finance and Administration (2001-2004) and Executive Director - CFO (2004-2005) at PROMON S / A; also occupied the positions of CFO - Northern Latin America (2005-2009) and CFO - Bioserv (2009-2011) by Louis Dreyfus Company .
-He is currently the CFO of Suzano Group, company in which he has worked for more than 09 years, and holds the position of member of the Board of Directors of Companies Such as Biosey, Terminal de Exportação de Agúcar Guarujá (TEAG), Companhia Nacional de Agúcar and Alcohol (CNAA) and Trópico Sistemas.
+He is currently the CFO of Suzano Group, company in which he has worked for more than 09 years, and holds the position of member of the Board of Directors of Vracel Celulose SA He has already served on the Boards of Directors of companies such as Biosev, Terminal de Exportação de Açúcar Guarujá (TEAG), Companhia Nacional de Açúcar and Alcohol (CNAA) and Trópico Sistemas.
 Mr. Marcelo F. Bacci has not suffered, in the last five years, any (i) criminal conviction, (ii) in CVM administrative proceeding or (iii) unappealable, in the judicial or administrative sphere, which has suspended or disqualified him from practicing any professional or commercial activity.